apache/eventmesh-site/docs/instruction/03-runtime.md

 When the script prints `shutdown server ok!`, it means EventMesh Runtime has stopped.

+> In this version, you may need to use `dos2unix` to convert the CRLF line endings of the script to LF line endings.

 ## 2. Build Binary Distribution

 ### 2.1 Environment